dragonwasrobot/dragonwasrobot.github.io/_posts/2015-11-07-an-introduction-to-pascal-s-triangle-and-the-binomial-coefficient.md

 ---
 layout: post
-title: An introduction to Pascal's triangle and the binomial coefficient
+title: "An introduction to Pascal's triangle\nand the binomial coefficient"
 category: mathematics
 description: "In this post, we introduce Pascal's triangle and the binomial coefficient."
 tags: [Haskell, Pascal's triangle, Binomial coefficient]
 ---